 But the great thing is that kale is reasonably tolerant of harvesting method.

-Friends tell me that when their perennial kales get too high they take a swat to them and reduce them in size.
+Friends tell me that when their perennial kales get too high they take a knife to them and reduce them in size.
 This apparently makes them re-shoot with lots of succulent new growth.
-This makes perfect sense to me and I suspect the tit prolongs the life of the perennial plants beyond their normal few years.
+This makes perfect sense to me and I suspect it prolongs the life of the perennial plants beyond their normal few years.
 I tend to think of it as being similar to coppicing hazel!